Page Contents

 - Ensure cubes do not touch each other.

-- Maintain adequate water level throughout the curing period.
+- Maintain an adequate water level throughout the curing period.

 Curing Duration